Best Photography Spots in Turkey

-On the other hand, Fener Balat neighborhoods that are becoming more and popular, draw attention with its colorful historical houses.
+On the other hand, Fener Balat neighborhoods that are becoming more and popular, draw attention with their colorful historical houses.
 In recent times, going to Balat for breakfast and taking photos to share on Instagram are other fun activities in Istanbul.

 You are highly recommended to visit neighborhoods such as Kuzguncuk, Fener Balat and Sultanahmet in accompany with a private tour guide.
 Therefore, while you take amazing photos, you will have a chance to learn the history of these old neighborhoods thoroughly.
 Moreover, you can request information about special streets and locations to take photos.

-Colorful Houses of Fener Balat Neighborhoods
+Colorful Houses of Fener and Balat Neighborhood